ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Keep yourself to the sunshine and you cannot see the shadow."
+  "There surely is in human nature an inherent propensity to extract all the good out of all the evil."
-<br>— Helen Keller
+<br>— Benjamin Haydon
 </blockquote>
 </h3>